codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Creating multiple reports

 It is also possible to create multiple reports from a single pipeline.
-As an example you can create a single pipeline that creates two reports, one for code coverage and another one for security vulnerabilities.
+As an example, you can create a single pipeline that creates two reports, one for code coverage and another one for security vulnerabilities.

 To achieve this, you only need to repeat the variables mentioned in this page with an index number that matches them to the report, `REPORT_DIR.0`, `REPORT_DIR.1`, `REPORT_DIR.2` and so on.